The Modern Marketing Portfolio: 4 Strategies and Examples

 Here's how to prove your influence:

-• Client and Colleague Testimonials: This is the most powerful form of social proof.
+• Client and Colleague Testimonials: This approach provides the most powerful form of social proof.
 Embed screenshots of specific, strong recommendations from your LinkedIn profile.
 A quote from a sales leader is more powerful than a list of your skills.

 • Public Praise and "Kudos": Showcase screenshots of public shout-outs you've received from managers or teammates on LinkedIn or in a public Slack channel.
 These in-the-moment assets prove your positive impact on a team's culture and success.

-• Community Contributions: Frame a screenshot of a highly upvoted answer or comment from an industry forum.
-A brief note explaining the context adds validation of your thought leadership.
+• Community Contributions: Frame a screenshot of a highly upvoted answer or comment from your post on an industry forum.
+A brief note explaining the context validates your thought leadership.

 • Internal Presentations: With sensitive data removed and permission granted, display a pivotal slide from a presentation you've given to a cross-functional team, like a marketing plan kickoff.
-This highlight demonstrates your ability to communicate complex ideas and drive organizational alignment.
+This proof highlights your ability to communicate complex ideas and drive organizational alignment.

 Your Action Plan & Toolkit